quadvvvv/ModelEarth-feed/README.md

 2.)
 DONE: Update the code to display images within the video sequence - By Fanyi

 3.)
-TO DO: To prevent the video height from jumping short briefly: When setCurrentVideoSrc is called to advance the video, insert the current height until the next video loads.
+DONE: Aspect ratio of video remains the same when showing landscape image.<!--To prevent the video height from jumping short briefly: When setCurrentVideoSrc is called to advance the video, insert the current height until the next video loads.
 Remove the inserted height once the new slide video/image loads into the DOM.
-(The last video is an example with a different aspect ratio.)
+(The last video is an example with a different aspect ratio.)-->

 4.)
 DONE: Pulled image and video links from a Google Sheet by implementing the Content/ContextGoogle.jsx page which pulls from this [Google Sheet](https://docs.google.com/spreadsheets/d/1jQTlXWom-pXvyP9zuTcbdluyvpb43hu2h7anxhF5qlQ/edit?usp=sharing) - By Gary